Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals can hinder the progress.
+- Inability to establish achievable goals will slow the progress.

-- The development of strong networks can lead to new opportunities for employment and advances.
+- Strong networks can open doors to new opportunities for employment and advances.

-- Negativity is not a good thing in any workplace.
+- Negativity has no place in any workplace.

-- Overcommitment leads to mistakes as well as burnout and internal discontent.
+- Overcommitment leads to mistakes, burnout, and internal discontent.

 - Reduce stress by practicing techniques for managing time and learning how to delegate work that is not your favorite.